codalotl/goagentbench/SPEC.md

 Since this is a CLI app, we output to a terminal.
 But this CLI app is an **orchestrator** -- it often execs other commands, and those commands also have output.
 As such, it can be difficult to determine which output came from where.

+Output from **cobra** or "pre-run" stuff can remain as is, and this doesn't apply.
+For instance, printing out usage, or failing to supply a required flag, shouldn't be in bold.

 All output from **this** app (fmt.Println, for instance) will be output in Bold (using ANSI CSI sequences).

 All output from exec'ed commands (ex: `git clone`; output from agents; `go test`; etc) will be non-bold and italic, and will be colorized to a particular color in the 256-color space (which one depends on dark vs light mode).
 Any other formatting from exec'ed commands will be removed (ex: if command wrote underline sequence, we will remove that).
 Unless otherwise noted, all commands will echo this reformatted output to the temrinal.

 If any command is run (ex: `git clone`), the full comamnd will be printed first in non-bold, non-italic, and colorized to a different color than above.

 Finally, there MUST be a blank line between OUR output and THEIR output (no blank line between command run and its output).
+This in a blank line AFTER their output.
 Example (using tags to indicate ANSI formatting for ease of human reading):

 ```
 <b>Running agent now.<reset>